Reporting center for poor landlords

-You can report bad rental behavior by a landlord (or a rental intermediary) to municipality.
-Think, for example, of discrimination or an unreasonable rental contract.
+You can report poor rental practices by a landlord (or rental agent) to the municipality.
+Examples include discrimination or an unreasonable rental contract.

-Does your landlord not abide by the rules?
-Then you can file a report.
+Is your landlord not complying with the rules?
+Then you can report this.

 Approach

-You can report bad behavior by a landlord (or a rental agent) online or by phone.
-Bad behavior can include:
+You can report bad behavior by a landlord (or rental agent) online or by phone.
+Examples of bad behavior include:

 • discrimination